AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     }
     ```

-#### About Cosmos DB throughput
+#### About Azure Cosmos DB throughput

 You will notice that we have intentionally set the **throughput** in RU/s for each container, based on our anticipated event processing and reporting workloads.
 In Azure Cosmos DB, provisioned throughput is represented as request units/second (RUs).
-RUs measure the cost of both read and write operations against your Cosmos DB container.
-Because Cosmos DB is designed with transparent horizontal scaling (e.g., scale out) and multi-master replication, you can very quickly and easily increase or decrease the number of RUs to handle thousands to hundreds of millions of requests per second around the globe with a single API call.
+RUs measure the cost of both read and write operations against your Azure Cosmos DB container.
+Because Azure Cosmos DB is designed with transparent horizontal scaling (e.g., scale out) and multi-master replication, you can very quickly and easily increase or decrease the number of RUs to handle thousands to hundreds of millions of requests per second around the globe with a single API call.

-Cosmos DB allows you to increment/decrement the RUs in small increments of 100 at the database level, or at the container level.
+Azure Cosmos DB allows you to increment/decrement the RUs in small increments of 100 at the database level, or at the container level.
 It is recommended that you configure throughput at the container granularity for guaranteed performance for the container all the time, backed by SLAs.
-Other guarantees that Cosmos DB delivers are 99.999% read and write availability all around the world, with those reads and writes being served in less than 10 milliseconds at the 99th percentile.
+Other guarantees that Azure Cosmos DB delivers are 99.999% read and write availability all around the world, with those reads and writes being served in less than 10 milliseconds at the 99th percentile.

-When you set a number of RUs for a container, Cosmos DB ensures that those RUs are available in all regions associated with your Cosmos DB account.
+When you set a number of RUs for a container, Azure Cosmos DB ensures that those RUs are available in all regions associated with your Azure Cosmos DB account.
 When you scale out the number of regions by adding a new one, Cosmos will automatically provision the same quantity of RUs in the newly added region.
 You cannot selectively assign different RUs to a specific region.
 These RUs are provisioned for a container (or database) for all associated regions.

-#### About Cosmos DB partitioning
+#### About Azure Cosmos DB partitioning

 When you created each container, you were required to define a **partition key**.
 As you will see later in the lab when you review the solution source code, each document stored within a collection contains a `partitionKey` property.
 One of the most important decisions one must make when creating a new container is to select an appropriate partition key for the data.
 A partition key should provide even distribution of storage and throughput (measured in requests per second) at any given time to avoid storage and performance bottlenecks.
 For instance, vehicle metadata stores the VIN, which is a unique value for each vehicle, in the `partitionKey` field.
 Trip metadata also uses the VIN for the `partitionKey` field, since trips are most often queried by VIN, and trip documents are stored in the same logical partition as vehicle metadata since they are likely to be queried together, preventing fan-out, or cross-partition queries.
 Package metadata, on the other hand, use the Consignment ID value for the `partitionKey` field for the same purposes.
 The partition key should be present in the bulk of queries for read-heavy scenarios to avoid excessive fan-out across numerous partitions.
 This is because each document with a specific partition key value belongs to the same logical partition, and is also stored in and served from the same physical partition.
 Each physical partition is replicated across geographical regions, resulting in global distribution.

-Choosing an appropriate partition key for Cosmos DB is a critical step for ensuring balanced reads and writes, scaling, and, in the case of this solution, in-order change feed processing per partition.
+Choosing an appropriate partition key for Azure Cosmos DB is a critical step for ensuring balanced reads and writes, scaling, and, in the case of this solution, in-order change feed processing per partition.
 While there are no limits, per se, on the number of logical partitions, a single logical partition is allowed an upper limit of 10 GB of storage.
 Logical partitions cannot be split across physical partitions.
 For the same reason, if the partition key chosen is of bad cardinality, you could potentially have skewed storage distribution.
 For instance, if one logical partition becomes larger faster than the others and hits the maximum limit of 10 GB, while the others are nearly empty, the physical partition housing the maxed out logical partition cannot split and could cause an application downtime.

-#### About the Cosmos DB indexing policies
+#### About the Azure Cosmos DB indexing policies

 The default indexing policy for newly created containers indexes every property of every item, enforcing range indexes for any string or number, and spatial indexes for any GeoJSON object of type Point.
 This allows you to get high query performance without having to think about indexing and index management upfront.
 Since the `alerts`, `metadata`, and `maintenance` containers have more read-heavy workloads than `telemetry`, it makes sense to use the default indexing policy where query performance is optimized.
 Since we need faster writes for `telemetry`, we exclude unused paths.
 The use of indexing paths can offer improved write performance and lower index storage for scenarios in which the query patterns are known beforehand, as indexing costs are directly correlated to the number of unique paths indexed.